 So the sons of Israel shall observe the sabbath, to celebrate the sabbath throughout their generations as a perpetual covenant.—Exodus 31:16, NASB

 In this verse, the Hebrew word עוֹלָם (`olam) is translated as the English word perpetual.
-In English, this word means “continuing forever; everlasting, valid for all time.”
-In ancient Hebrew, however, the word olam is not so cut-and-dry; it has a much broader definition.
-According to The NAS Old Testament Hebrew Lexicon, that single word can be used to mean:
+In English, this word means “continuing forever; everlasting, valid for all time.”4 In ancient Hebrew, however, the word olam is not so cut-and-dry.
+It has a much broader definition.
+According to The NAS Old Testament Hebrew Lexicon, that single word can mean: